GCSE Results Day 2023: What to Expect

 (You’ve no doubt got your fingers crossed for an afternoon session – seeing as you probably haven’t got up before lunchtime since you left!)

-When you get there, you’ll be welcomed by your teachers, who will all be acting much nicer than your used to.
+When you get there, you’ll be welcomed by your teachers, who will all be acting much nicer than you're used to!
 They’re no longer the enemy.
 And it’ll feel weirdly nice.

 Find the big table of glowing envelopes.
 If you can’t see it, look for the circling swarm of emotional classmates.